auth0/docs/articles/protocols.md

 Clients typically extract the URI fragment with the __Access Token__ and cancel the redirection.
 The client code will then interact with other endpoints using the token in the fragment.

 > Note that tokens can become large and under certain conditions the URL might be truncated (e.g. some browsers have URL length limitations).
-Be especially careful when using the `scope=openid profile` that will generate a JWT with the entire user profile in it.
+Be especially careful when using the `scope=openid profile` that will generate a JWT with the entire user profile in it(especially with Azure AD which returns a fairly long JWT).
 You can define specific attributes to return in the JWT (e.g. `scope=openid email name`).

 ### 4. Calling your API with a JWT (optional)